enobufs/dtimer/README.md

     * {number} maxEvents The maximum number of events this instance wants to received at a time.
 Defaults to 8.
 You may change this value later with the setter, `maxEvents`
     * {number} confTimeout Confirmation wait timeout in seconds.
 Defaults to 10 [sec].

-> The redis module MUST be promsified before instantiating clients for `pub` and `sub`.
+> The redis module MUST be promisified before instantiating clients for `pub` and `sub`.
 See the example below.

 ### Instance method
 #### join() - Start listening to events.